LispCookbook/cl-cookbook/testing.md

 - `:backtrace` to print a backtrace.
 - `NIl` (default) to simply continue.

+### (Optional) Running tests using Slite

+[Slite](https://github.com/tdrhq/slite) stands for SLIme TEst runner.
+It lets you run FiveAM tests through Emacs.
+After install it and press keystroke `C-c v` and input `(slite:run-all-fiveam-tests)` for running all tests, or `(fiveam:run test-suite-name)` for running a specific suite/test.

+It consists of an ASDF system and a Emacs package.
+As for September 2021, neither can be installed via Quicklisp or MELPA.

+Please refer to its [repo page](https://github.com/tdrhq/slite) for instructions.

 ### ASDF integration

 So it would be nice to provide a one-line trigger to test our `my-system` system.
 Recall that we said it is better to provide a root suite?
 Here is the reason: